Anubix069/Portfolio-Projects/Project-3/README.md

 Raw Data Repository: Raw data repository on GitHub : https://github.com/clementlabois/Portfolio-Projects/blob/main/Project-3/Data/books_data.csv

 ## 🔍 Key Insights from the Analysis
-Price Distribution: Breakdown of books by price range
+**Price Distribution**: Breakdown of books by price range

-Rating Distribution: Analysis of book ratings across the platform
+**Rating Distribution**: Analysis of book ratings across the platform

-Word Cloud: Textual analysis of book titles
+**Word Cloud**: Textual analysis of book titles

-Category Analysis: Identifying popular categories and highly rated books
+**Category Analysis**: Identifying popular categories and highly rated books

 The project also includes an interactive dashboard built with Streamlit that allows users to visualize the scraped data and apply dynamic filters based on book categories and prices.

 ## 🛠️ Technologies Used
-Python (Pandas, Matplotlib, Seaborn, WordCloud)
+**Python** (Pandas, Matplotlib, Seaborn, WordCloud)

-Streamlit for the interactive dashboard
+**Streamlit** for the interactive dashboard

-BeautifulSoup and Selenium for web scraping
+**BeautifulSoup** for web scraping

-Jupyter Notebook for EDA (Exploratory Data Analysis)

 ## 💡 Skills Demonstrated
-Data extraction using BeautifulSoup and Selenium
+**Data extraction: Using BeautifulSoup and Selenium (for live scraping) and CSV data import

-Data analysis with Pandas and visualization with Matplotlib and Seaborn
+**Data analysis**: Manipulating and analyzing data with Pandas

+**Data visualization**: Using Matplotlib and Seaborn for creating graphs and charts

-Creating an interactive dashboard with Streamlit for data exploration
+**Creating an interactive dashboard**: Streamlit to display dynamic and interactive data visualizations

-Data cleaning and preparation before analysis
+**Data cleaning and preparation**: Handling missing values, cleaning data for further analysis

-Visualizing complex data, including the use of word clouds for textual analysis
+**Word Cloud**: Textual analysis of book titles and frequent word visualization

 ## 📊 Data Analysis
 Top Categories: Exploration of the highest-rated book categories